-The challenges of the surgery department are great in that the displaced and oppressed peoples of Burma are often more susceptible to traumatic injuries such as landmine injuries, work accidents, motor vehicle accidents, and burns due to being exposed to and involved in conflict situations, occupational hazards and unsafe work environments.
-We are also seeing an increase in chronic conditions such as diabetes, haemorrhoids, and prostate gland problems visiting the department.
+The challenges of the surgery department are great in that the displaced and migrated peoples of Burma are often more susceptible to traumatic injuries such as work accidents, motor vehicle accidents, and burns due to being exposed to occupational hazards and unsafe work environments.
+As the condition of road both in Thailand and Burma has improved, mobility of persons and crash injuries have also increased.

-Other common treatments include hernia operations, hydrocele, vasectomy, skin grafts after burns or cellulitis, amputation, bladder stone removal, and penile repair after infection resulting from penile enhancement (coconut oil is injected into the penis to increase size and rigidity).
+Other common treatments include hernia operations, hydrocele, vasectomy, skin grafts after burns or cellulitis, amputation, bladder stone removal, and complication after penile injection.

-For severe cases that cannot be treated at MTC, patients are referred to Mae Sot Hospital.
-The most common referral cases are severe fractures (open or closed), abdominal injuries, head injuries, landmine injuries, and severe burns.
+For severe cases that cannot be treated at MTC, patients are referred to the advanced hospital, e.g. Mae Sot General Hospital, or our partner organisations.
+The most common referral cases are severe fractures (open or closed), abdominal injuries, head injuries and severe burns.
 After being treated at the hospital, patients return to MTC for post-operative care.
-If the patient has the ability to walk they will stay in the Patient House at the back of the clinic property; if not, they will stay in the Trauma and Surgery Department.
 These patients receive daily dressing changes, and rehabilitation support for as long as necessary, which could be anywhere from one to six months, or even longer if there are post-operative complications.
 Patients with severe fractures usually require the longest rehabilitation time.

-Law Kwa would like to reduce the need for patient referrals to Mae Sot Hospital, saving the Clinic money and patients undue stress.
-Currently, the clinic is fortunate to have volunteer doctors that come for short-term visits and perform very specialised services, such as talipes surgeries, but the department would like a more sustainable solution and to be able to further develop the skills of the staff.
-Adding new procedures to the list already performed by the department would, however, require a great amount of training in new skills and knowledge, and most importantly, regular ongoing support from trained professionals.
-Because it is difficult for international doctors to visit for extended periods of time, and the clinic cannot offer financial support to volunteers, the likelihood of this seems distant, but the staff continue to hope.
+Mae Tao Clinic aims on reducing the need for patient referrals to the advanced level hospital or other facilities, saving the clinic costs for other cases and patients undue stress.
+Currently, the clinic is fortunate to have volunteer doctors that come for short-term visits and perform very specialised services, but the department would like a more sustainable solution and to be able to further develop the skills of the staff.

-The surgical department shares the challenge of psychosocial issues with the Inpatient Departments and the Counselling Centre.
+The surgical department shares the challenge of psychosocial issues with the Medical Inpatient Departments.
 The department takes a pragmatic approach, which revolves around patient education.
 First, they try to learn as much about the patient as possible in order to gain an understanding of the broader circumstances faced by the patient.
 They then educate the patient through confidential conversations, supplemented by educational pamphlets in Burmese language.
-Educating the patient yields multiple returns – the medics report that patients tend to talk to other patients about their experience at the Clinic once they have returned home, thereby acting as conduits of knowledge in their communities.
-The medics even educate patients about the health implications of smoking, drinking and risky sexual behaviours.
+Educating the patient yields multiple returns – the medics report that patients tend to talk to other patients about their experience at the clinic once they have returned home, thereby acting as conduits of knowledge in their communities.
 While the medics feel it is an integral part of their job to manage the psychosocial issues, they also appreciate the need for more extensive support for the patient and work to ensure appropriate referrals.

-Around 30 local medics staff the Surgery Department seeing approximately 90 patients per day on average.
-Just like their patients, the medics themselves suffer from psychosocial problems as well.
-When patients tell medics about their experiences whilst seeking health care in Burma, they feel disappointed and sometimes hopeless for the future of their homeland.
-The patients’ stories relating the cause of their visit to the Clinic lead to mental and emotional challenges for the medics who deal with victims of trauma on a daily basis.
-There are also many positives associated with this type of work as well however; when asked what was the most satisfying part of their job, the medics said it was the satisfaction derived from treating a patient successfully and helping them get back to their families and jobs.
+Around 20 health staff at the Surgery Department (IPD + OPD) consult approximately 8,500 to 9,000 patients per year.
+The patients’ stories relating the cause of their visit to the clinic lead to mental and emotional challenges for the medics who deal with victims of trauma on a daily basis.
+There are also many positives associated with this type of work as well however; when asked what was the most satisfying part of their job, the medics say it was the satisfaction derived from treating a patient successfully and helping them get back to their families and jobs.